emljames/2020-03-25-YorkPsyR/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  <strong>Requirements:</strong> We work from the university computers in the PC Lab.
+However, if you would prefer to work from your own machine, please bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that you have administrative privileges on.
+You should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment %}